Pradip-Dhadbale/Pradip-A-Dhadbale/README.md

 - 👀 I’m interested in someone's to finding my program errors
 - 🌱 I’m currently learning c
 - 💞️ I’m looking to collaborate on learning new things
-- 📫 How to reach me by your pull requests
+- 📫 How to reach me by pradip88dhadbale@gmail.com

 <!---
 Pradip-A-Dhadbale/Pradip-A-Dhadbale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.